A Lawless Nation Reformed

 We are at the same point here in our “modernity.”
 Our money is debased, so government is increasing its demands upon us – now wanting to tax our previously taxed savings when we spend them – and will continue to do this until the people rise up and put a stop to it.

 Giving the government its due has to be limited to what the government needs to serve us, as Andrew Jackson intoned.
-As it moves beyond that, it gets into the realm of what is ours and interferes with our ability to give the Lord that which is his – support of church, charities, and our fellow men, women and children in need.
-Worst of all it grows its demands so as to enslave man and to deny him the time to devote to the Lord and to others.
+As it moves beyond that, it gets into the realm of what is ours and interferes with our ability to give the Lord that which is His – support of church, charities, and our fellow men, women and children in need.
+Worst of all, it grows its demands so as to enslave man and to deny him the time to devote to the Lord and to others.

 Let’s spend no more time on that conundrum.
 Men halt the advancement of government power at some point, if there be patriots still drawing breath (there are).
 Let us turn to rendering to God that which is His.